Custom IP56 Enclosure Manufacturer in China

-- KDM IP56 enclosure especially design for industry and factory automation, heavy-duty vehicles, outdoor kiosk, swimming and spa pool kiosk, toilet AD display, and medical equipment.
+KDM IP56 enclosure is specially designed for industry and factory automation, heavy-duty vehicles, outdoor kiosk, swimming and spa pool kiosk, toilet AD display, and medical equipment.
 This enclosure undergoes rigorous testing against harsh environments such as water jets, rain, flood, salt fog, moisture, severe dust, and dirt exposure.

 Multi-Functioning flexible welding equipment, high accuracy, no deformation.